jack-hanlon/Icarus/README.md

 # Technologies and our Approach
-React Native Cross Platform Mobile Application Development
+React Native Cross Platform Mobile Application Development, using Expo for deployment.

 # Team Members